skore-io/nestjs-extensions/packages/keycloak/README.md

 Just annotate yout REST actions and Graphql queries/mutations methods with `@Protected()`

 The client should send a Bearer authorization header e.g., `'Authorization: Bearer JWT_TOKEN'`

+You can also use the `@GetUser` param annotation to get access to the current user